Causes and Treatments of Upper Back and Neck Pain

 Standing shoulder stretch

 Start by standing up near a wall, or the back of a chair.
-Place your feet hip distance apart, place your arms straight out in front of you, using the wall or or chair for support, and dip your torso down so your back is flat, and your ears are near your biceps.
+Place your feet hip distance apart, place your arms straight out in front of you, using the wall or a chair for support, and dip your torso down so your back is flat, and your ears are near your biceps.
 Push into the wall and retract your shoulder blades in.
 Breathe there for several seconds, then slowly come up.

 Sit on all fours, with knees apart and toes together behind you.
 Walk your hands forward, bringing your torso to the ground, opening up your arms, and resting your forehead on the ground.
 Bring your sit bones to the earth, pushing back, keeping your feet flexed.
-After a couple breaths relaxing into child's pose, move into active child's pose.
+After a couple of breaths relaxing into child's pose, move into active child's pose.
 Staying in child's pose, lift on arm up, and move it back, keeping it straight.
 Repeat 10 times on each side to start.
 Don't move your entire back, just the arm.

 Modified Child's Pose